readium/lcp-specs/releases/lcp/latest.md

 ## 4.1.
 Introduction
 *This section is informative*

-In order for any symmetrically-encrypted message to work, there must be an agreed-upon key shared by the sender and receiver.
+In order for any symmetrically encrypted message to work, there must be an agreed-upon key shared by the sender and receiver.
 In LCP, this is the User Key.
 The Provider must have access to the User Key in order to secure the Content Key within the License Document.
 The Reading System must also have the User Key in order to decrypt the Content Key in the License Document.

 LCP uses a passphrase model for sharing the User Key: in a simple implementation, when the Reading System receives a new License Document, it prompts the User for a passphrase to access the Content Key.
 LCP defines the User Key as a hash of this User Passphrase.
 This passphrase can be anything at all: a User-defined password, a Provider-defined password, an e-mail address, a library card number, etc.